Your Planting Zone is:

 Videos

+Glossy green leaves can turn color in fall, depending on the variety.
+They are known for their abundant blooms, which look like clusters of ruffles that come in colors ranging from white to deep Lavender and red.
 A few varieties have light to medium lavender or bicolor lavender flowers: Light lavender: Powhatan, Apalachee, and Muskogee.
 Medium lavender: Zuni and Lipan Bicolor: Conestoga and Yuma.
-Varieties range in height from less than 10 feet to over 30 feet, some with corresponding canopy spreads.
+Varieties reach less than 10 feet in height to over 30 feet, some with corresponding canopy spreads.

-Purple Crepe Myrtle Characteristics
+Purple Crepe Myrtle Chartacteristics

 Shipping Information